Acts 1

 Acts 1 is the first chapter of the Acts of the Apostles in the New Testament of the Christian Bible.
-The book containing this chapter is anonymous but early Christian tradition affirmed that Luke composed this book as well as the Gospel of Luke.
-This chapter functions as a transition from the "former account" (that is, Gospel of Luke) with a narrative prelude (verses 1–5), repeated record of the ascension of Jesus Christ with more detail (verses 6–11) and the meeting of Jesus' followers (verses 12-26), until before Pentecost.
+The book containing this chapter is anonymous, but early Christian tradition affirmed that Luke composed this book as well as the Gospel of Luke.
+This chapter functions as a transition from the "former account" (that is, the Gospel of Luke) with a narrative prelude (verses 1–5), repeated record of the ascension of Jesus Christ with more detail (verses 6–11) and the meeting of Jesus' followers (verses 12–26), until before Pentecost.

 Text

-The original text was written in Koine Greek and is divided into 26 verses.
+The original text was written in Koine Greek.
+This chapter is divided into 26 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: